sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 ## Operating systems

-This guide is available for [MacOS](#macosx) and [Ubuntu](#ubuntu-linux).
+This guide is available for macOS and Ubuntu.

-To provision your system just head here: https://github.com/sparkfabrik/sparkdock and follow the instructions.
+To provision your system, just head here: https://github.com/sparkfabrik/sparkdock and follow the instructions.

 ## Overview

-Our local development environment is built on docker, to achieve:
+Our local development environment is built on Docker, to achieve:

 * High decoupling from host OS.
-* Different services versions and configuration for each application/project.
+* Different service versions and configurations for each application/project.
 * The ability to commit the infrastructure together with the application in the same repository.
-* _One click_ local setup of projects for everyone in the team.
+* _One-click_ local setup of projects for everyone in the team.

 One image is worth a thousand words, so here follows a simplified depiction of our local environment model:

 ![Local environment schema](%image_url%/procedures/local-development-environment--depiction-linux.png)

-Basically, what we've got here is a set of containers, pertaining to different projects.
-They are interconnected via docker links so that each project has its own service: for example both Drupal projects in the image have dedicated MySQL and Apache/PHP containers, perfectly isolated.
+What we've got here is a set of containers, related to different projects.
+They are interconnected via Docker links so that each project has its service: for example, both Drupal projects in the image have dedicated MySQL and Apache/PHP containers, perfectly isolated.
 They can be stopped and started at will on a "by project" basis.

-To keep containers sets isolated we rely on `docker-compose`, a simple orchestrator that's easy to configure and run locally.
+To keep container sets isolated we rely on `docker-compose`, a simple orchestrator that's easy to configure and run locally.

-To reach each entry point, that in case of web applications is the HTTP server that exposes the app for that project, we need a resolver able to dynamically map containers to URLs when a container is started or stopped (mind a container IP is inherently dynamic so a static map won't do).
+To reach each entry point -- which for a web application is the HTTP server that exposes the app for that project -- we need a resolver able to dynamically map containers to URLs when a container is started or stopped (mind a container IP is inherently dynamic so a static map won't do).

-The last ingredient consists in a local resolver able to inform the system to proxy the calls for a given TLD (`.loc` in our case) to `dnsdock` or by using an http proxy currently implemented with `dinghy-http-proxy`.
+The last ingredient consists of a local resolver able to inform the system to proxy the calls for a given TLD (`.loc` in our case) to `dnsdock` or by using an HTTP proxy currently implemented with `dinghy-http-proxy`.

-## Why we have dnsdock and dinghy-http-proxy
+## Why do we have `dnsdock` and `dinghy-http-proxy`

 Let's start with the projects' links:

 * https://github.com/aacebedo/dnsdock
 * https://github.com/sparkfabrik/dinghy-http-proxy

-These tools are used (as alternatives) by our internal docker-compose projects and they both enable requests generating from localhost to reach running containers by querying a domain.
-To avoid collisions, all local projects are mapped under a `.loc` "fictional" top level domain.
+These tools are used (as alternatives) by our internal docker-compose projects and they both enable requests generated from localhost to reach running containers by querying a domain.
+To avoid collisions, all local projects are mapped under a "fictional" `.loc` top-level domain.
-**Important note**: please remember that every `.loc` top level domains are mapped by these DNS resolvers, not just `sparkfabrik.loc`.
+**Important note**: please remember that every `.loc` top-level domain is mapped by these DNS resolvers, not just `sparkfabrik.loc`.

 So why two options?
-The reason is that `dnsdock` is a viable solution for Linux environments, where your host has direct access to docker containers network (you can reach a docker container on its IP address) but that's not possible on MacOS or Windows/WSL.
-In these environments, docker is running inside a Linux VM under the hood.
-Different networking layers are in place that prevents a direct connection between your host and the containers.
+The reason is that `dnsdock` is a viable solution for Linux environments, where your host has direct access to Docker containers network (you can reach a Docker container on its IP address) but that's not possible on macOS or Windows/WSL.
+In these environments, Docker is running inside a Linux VM under the hood.
+Different networking layers are in place that prevent a direct connection between your host and the containers.

-On MacOS and Windows then, `Dinghy HTTP Proxy` solves the problem from a different perspective: tt exposes ports 80/443 on your host, plus a UDP port to resolve DNS queries.
-On those ports it proxies HTTP requests to the correct containers, providing the response back to the browser.
+On macOS and Windows then, `Dinghy HTTP Proxy` solves the problem from a different perspective: it exposes ports 80/443 on your host, plus a UDP port to resolve DNS queries.
+On those ports it proxies HTTP requests to the correct containers, responding to the browser.

 The following diagrams show the respective workflows.

 ### DNSDock

-To know if a container must be mapped by it's resolver, DNSDock inspects a label or env variable exposed by containers, specifically:
+To know if a container must be mapped by its resolver, DNSDock inspects a label or env variable exposed by containers, specifically:

 ```yaml
 environment: